2025 Cambridgeshire train stabbing: Suspect

 The suspect was identified as 32-year-old Anthony Williams, a black British national from Peterborough.
 Police stated that he is believed to have acted alone, with no links to terrorism or organised crime.
 On 3 November, police announced that he had been charged with eleven counts of attempted murder, one count of actual bodily harm for an assault on a police officer while in custody, and one count of possession of a bladed article.

-Following an appearance at Peterborough Magistrates Court, Williams was remanded in custody to appear in Cambridge Crown Court on 1 December.
+Following an appearance at Peterborough Magistrates Court, Williams was remanded in custody.
 He declined to enter a plea.
 One of the counts of attempted murder, plus an additional account of possession of a bladed article, relate to an incident at Pontoon Dock DLR station on the day of the train attack.
 On 19 November, police confirmed that Williams had been charged with seven additional offences, including two more counts of attempted murder.
 These new charges stem from incidents that occurred on 31 October in Peterborough, Stevenage, and aboard a train travelling between Hitchin and Biggleswade.
+On 1 December, Williams failed to appear in Cambridge Crown Court after refusing to join a video link from prison.
+The short hearing was adjourned with proceedings due to resume on 28 January.

+On 9 July 2026, during a plea hearing at Cambridge Crown Court, Williams denied all twenty-one charges against him, the charges being: fourteen attempted murders charges, ten attempted murder charges on the train near Huntingdon on 1 November 2025, three attempted murder charges in Peterborough the day before, including that of a 14-year-old boy, and another attempted murder charge of a 17-year-old boy in East London in the early-hours of 1 November, as well as three charges of possessing a bladed article, one charge of assaulting a police officer, and one charge of common assault on another train.
+The trial was originally scheduled for June 2026, but was delayed until October.